planetwerth/extropy.b/README.md

-# Extropify: Blueprint for Infinite Growth
+# Extropy.b: Blueprint for Infinite Growth

 ## Welcome to Extropify